When you run a Workbench Report, Vault uses the report filters to parse through records defined by the safety view and generate the output.

 Is Greater Than or Equal To

-For the Number field type only, returned results include those that are larger than or equal to the filter value.
+For the Number field type only, returns results that are larger than or equal to the filter value.

 Example filter: (Field) Case > Age (operator) is greater than or equal to (value) 18